rochellev/SprouterNative/README.md

 <br>

 ## Description
-Sprouter is an Android journaling app for plant lovers to document the growth and life of their plants.
-New growth!
-I created this app to explore React Native and to combine my love of plants with my passion for programming.
+Sprouter is an Android and iOS photo-journaling app for plant lovers to document the growth and life of their plants.
+New Growth!

 ## Minimum Viable Product (MVP)